hellomuthu23/react-context-example/README.md

 ## Introduction

-Is your components are complex with too many states and props?. its time to use UseReducer and UseContext hooks now.
+Are your components complex with too many states and props?.
+It is time to use UseReducer and UseContext hooks now.
 This will help your components look cleaner and simple.

-In this article we will see how to use useReducer and useContext hooks together with typescript in a step by step guide.
+In this article, we will see how to use useReducer and useContext hooks together with typescript in a step-by-step guide.
 If you are not familiar with useReducer and useContext, have read through in ReactJS site

 **What is useReducer?.**
 <https://reactjs.org/docs/hooks-reference.html#usereducer>